gustavoss/update_windows_odin/README.md

 ![App Screenshot](https://i.imgur.com/VHoJnOM.png)

+## In case of error dunring installation you don't need to start from scratch from QFIL, or repartition android/windows, just follow the steps carefully to prepare the USB stick again, insert it into your Odin and reboot.
+Installation will proceed as normal.

 ## Windows Image download and preparation
 1 - Go to https://massgrave.dev/windows_arm_links.html and download the latest Windows 11 ARM for your language